OfficeDev/office-js-docs-pr/docs/project/project-add-ins.md

 - **Work packages** Search for specified kinds of project templates within SharePoint libraries and online template collections.
 For example, find templates for construction projects and add them to your Project template collection.

-- **Related items** View metadata, documents, and messages that are related to specific tasks in a project plan.
+- **Related items**: View metadata, documents, and messages that are related to specific tasks in a project plan.
 For example, you can use Project Professional to manage a project that was imported from a SharePoint task list, and still synchronize the task list with changes in the project.
-A task pane add-in can show additional fields or metadata that Project did not import for tasks in the SharePoint list.
+A task pane add-in can show additional fields or metadata that Project didn't import for tasks in the SharePoint list.

 - **Use the Project Server object models** Use the GUID of a selected task with methods in the Project Server Interface (PSI) or the client-side object model (CSOM) of Project Server.
 For example, the web application for an add-in can read and update the statusing data of a selected task and resource, or integrate with an external timesheet application.